jhu-cs-uima-sp20/Team-I/README.md

  - Displays game over screen and your current score
  - Upon tapping, returns to main screen
  - High score is automatically updated as you play

+Sprint 2: completed features
+ - Modified game over screen, now with options to restart or return home
+ - Added pause menu in-game
+ - Implemented skin rolling and ability to choose different skins
+ - Added coin feature in addition to high score
+ - Added voice control feature and ability to toggle on and off
+ - Added sound effects and background music and ability to toggle on and off